• Free shipping on all orders

 Group Terrier

 The Staffordshire Bull Terrier has a bad rap.
-Despite its association with violence, this pup is a gentle pet when raised by responsible owners.
-It is a small but strong animal that does surprisingly well with other pets and children.
+Despite their association with dog fighting, they are gentle pets when raised by responsible owners.
+They are small but strong animals that do surprisingly well with other pets and children.
 Thankfully, enthusiasts have selectively bred the canine to bring out these favorable traits.

 Miniature Schnauzer standing on shore